ShaneDolphin/Generate-Gemini-Video-From-Image/README.md

 api_key = "YOUR_API_KEY_HERE"
 ```

-Replace `"AIzaSyAVYiGhEaghTOoRtJNMNpxZZkq7gU_Yjd4"` with your actual API key from the Google AI Studio.
+Replace `"yourGoogleGeminiAPIkeywillgohere"` with your actual API key from the Google AI Studio.

 ### 2. Change the Starter Image Path